 Being Ok With Not Being Ok

-And one of the things that we would tell us would be, that our future self would give it to ourselves straight, no bullshit or lies attached.
+And, one of the things that we would tell ourselves would be that our future self would give it to ourselves straight, no bullshit or lies attached.

-Of course, you need to have a dream that is so compelling that it gets you motivated enough to do hard things, but expecting that in your future, pain will be an unfamiliar condition is unrealistic.
+Of course, you need to have a dream that is so compelling that it gets you motivated enough to do hard things, but expecting in your future that pain will be an unfamiliar condition is unrealistic.

 Nobody gets out of this human thing unscarred, physically or emotionally.
-Being ok with not being ok is a skill that describes you coming to terms that being human means to go through some shit from time to time, and be cool with it.
+Being ok with not being ok is a skill that describes you coming to terms that being human; it means to go through some shit from time to time and to be cool with it.

 Acknowledging that no matter what we do, life is gonna suck from time to time is, in my opinion, a keystone habit for happiness.